Don't flatten, tokenize! Unlocking the key to SoftMoE's efficacy in deep RL: Additional Experiments

 \subsection{Don't flatten tokenize}

-In this section, we provide further analysis on the impact of tokenization and their weight combination on models with larger number of experts.
-To this end, we investigate SoftMoE-8 and compare it against the scaled SoftMoE-1 and ExpertChoice-1 (non-combined tokenization). \autoref{fig:tokenImapct_8experts} shows that single scaled expert can reach a performance close to 8 experts.
+In this section, we provide further analysis on the impact of tokenization and their weight combination on models with \rebuttal{varying number of experts}.
+To this end, we investigate \rebuttal{SoftMoE-2} and SoftMoE-8 and compare it against the scaled SoftMoE-1 and ExpertChoice-1 (non-combined tokenization). \autoref{fig:tokenImapct_8experts} shows that single scaled expert can reach a performance close to multiple experts, even in the case of large number of experts.
 In addition, consistent with our results, combined tokenization adds benefits over the sparse one. \autoref{fig:learningcurves_1expert} shows a comparison between the learning curves of single scaled expert and multiple ones.

+\rebuttal{To further assess the effect of flattening in reducing performance of agents, we replace the flattening operation in the baseline by global average pooling.
+We performed these experiments on the baseline with the default dimensionality and the scaled one in Rainbow.}